Overnight Camp at YMCA Camp Campbell

 TEEN ADVENTURE CAMP: CLASSIC

 (Ages 13-16) Our classic adventure camp is for teens ready to take the next step in outdoor living during an action packed two-weeks.
-With a range of outdoor activities including camping, hiking, climbing and rafting, this program promotes responsibility for oneself and their environment all while making lifelong friends.
+Campers will stay in our canvas platform tents during their time at camp and experience a range of outdoor activities including cowboy-style camping (sleeping under the stars), hiking, climbing and rafting.
+This program promotes responsibility for oneself and their environment all while making lifelong friends.

 TEEN ADVENTURE CAMP: WAVES AND WHITEWATER

 (Ages 13-16) Our waves and whitewater adventure camp is for teens who want to conquer the raging waters, and shred the gnar.
 This program centers around water specific activities that include surfing, kayaking, and whitewater rafting.
-Campers must pass a swimming proficiency check to be able to participate in this program.
+Campers will stay in our canvas platform tents during their time at camp and experience a range of outdoor activities including cowboy-style camping (sleeping under the stars) during their time off-site.
+In order to participate in the program, campers must pass a swimming proficiency check.

 COUNSELORS IN TRAINING

 (Ages 16-17) This skill-based training program prepares teens to work as camp counselors, while working on a service project to ensure all youth have the opportunity to attend camp.
 The first two weeks focus on camper development, communication, leadership, activity planning, safety and relationship building.
 In the second half, CITs get more involved directly with camp, including spending a week putting their newly developed skills into practice by working alongside our counselors with our young campers.
-Note: The 4-Week CIT program is comprised of two 2-week sessions with a break in the middle where CITs return home for a weekend.
+Note: The 4-Week CIT program is comprised of two 1-week sessions and one 2-week session.
+This means your camper will have two breaks in the middle of the camp where CITs will need to be picked up and dropped off to return home for a weekend.

 LEADERS IN TRAINING